octo-faq/cd-universe/Instructions/demo-setup.md

 ### Step By Step:

 - Log in to https://portal.azure.com
-- If you are prompted to Pick an account to continue to Microsoft Azure, choose the email address / personal account that has the MS Visual Studio Enterprise Subscription Staff Benefit applied
+- If you are prompted to Pick an account to continue to Microsoft Azure, choose the email address / personal account that has the MS Visual Studio Enterprise Subscription Staff Benefit applied.

 #### Create a Resource Group